Constantin Bakaleinikoff: Life and career

-Constantin Bakaleinikoff, who was always billed as "C. Bakaleinikoff," appeared on camera as himself in RKO's backstage musical Ding Dong Williams (filmed 1945, released in April 1946).
+Bakaleinikoff, who was always billed as "C. Bakaleinikoff", appeared on camera as himself in RKO's backstage musical Ding Dong Williams (filmed 1945, released in April 1946).
 He remained at RKO until the studio folded in 1956.
 He was married to silent film actress Fritzi Ridgeway.
 He donated his time and talent in the late 1950s in mentoring and conducting the Burbank Youth Symphony.

-He is buried at Forest Lawn Memorial Park (Glendale).
+He died in 1966, aged 70, and was buried at Forest Lawn Memorial Park (Glendale).